pyhf/talk-stats-software-ATLAS-Stats-Forum/talk.md

 .grid[
 .kol-2-3.push-1-6.center.gray[<i class="fas fa-quote-left"></i> What additional common software could your toolkit take advantage of? <i class="fas fa-quote-right"></i>]
 .kol-1-1[
-- not sure
+- Not sure
-- we are willing to try out new ideas all the time
+- We are willing to try out new ideas all the time
-- if you have ideas, get in [touch with us!](https://github.com/scikit-hep/pyhf/issues/new?template=feature-request.md) ]
+- If you have ideas, get in [touch with us!](https://github.com/scikit-hep/pyhf/issues/new?template=feature-request.md) ]
 ]